Monorail

-A monorail (from "mono", meaning "one", and "rail") is a railway in which the track consists of a single rail or a beam.
+A monorail is a railway in which the track consists of a single rail or beam.
 Colloquially, the term "monorail" is often used to describe any form of elevated rail or people mover.
 More accurately, the term refers to the style of track.
+Monorail systems are most frequently implemented in large cities, airports, and theme parks.

 Etymology

-The term possibly comes from 1897, from German engineer Eugen Langen, who called an elevated railway system with wagons suspended the Eugen Langen One-railed Suspension Tramway (Einschieniges Hängebahnsystem Eugen Langen).
+The term possibly originated in 1897 from German engineer Eugen Langen, who called an elevated railway system with wagons suspended the Eugen Langen One-railed Suspension Tramway (Einschieniges Hängebahnsystem Eugen Langen).

 Differentiation from other transport systems

-Monorails have found applications in airport transfer and medium capacity metros.
+Monorails have found applications in airport transfers and medium capacity metros.
 To differentiate monorails from other transport modes, the Monorail Society defines a monorail as a "single rail serving as a track for passenger or freight vehicles.
-In most cases rail is elevated, but monorails can also run at grade, below grade or in subway tunnels.
+In most cases, rail is elevated, but monorails can also run at grade, below grade, or in subway tunnels.
 Vehicles either are suspended from or straddle a narrow guide way.
-Monorail vehicles are wider than the guide way that supports them.”
+Monorail vehicles are wider than the guideway that supports them."

 Similarities

 Monorails are often elevated, sometimes leading to confusion with other elevated systems such as the Docklands Light Railway, Vancouver SkyTrain, the AirTrain JFK and cable propelled systems like the Cable Liner people mover which run on two rails.

 Monorail vehicles often appear similar to light rail vehicles, and can be staffed or unstaffed.
 They can be individual rigid vehicles, articulated single units, or multiple units coupled into trains.
 Like other advanced rapid transit systems, monorails can be driven by linear induction motors; like conventional railways, vehicle bodies can be connected to the beam via bogies, allowing curves to be negotiated.

 Monorails are sometimes used in urban areas alongside conventional parallel railed metro systems.
-Mumbai Monorail serves alongside Mumbai Metro, while monorail lines are integrated with conventional rail lines in Bangkok's BTS Skytrain network.
+Mumbai Monorail serves alongside Mumbai Metro, while monorail lines are integrated with conventional rail rapid transit lines in Bangkok's MRT network.

 Differences

 Unlike some trams and light rail systems, modern monorails are always separated from other traffic and pedestrians due to the geometry of the rail.
-They are both guided and supported via interaction with the same single beam, in contrast to other guided systems like rubber-tyred metros, the Sapporo Municipal Subway; or guided buses or trams, such as Translohr.
-Monorails do not use pantographs.
+They are both guided and supported via interaction with the same single beam, in contrast to other guided systems like rubber-tyred metros, such as the Sapporo Municipal Subway; or guided buses or trams, such as Translohr.
+Monorails can also use pantographs.